SibTiger/PowerShell-Compact-Archive-Tool/Documents/ReadMe.txt

 possible projects -- no more needing to reconfigure their settings for multiple projects when instead their settings can be centralized.
 The user can save time and easily get their favorite project's compiled into their preferred compressed archive files.
-Further, this program allows the user to compile their favorite projects into either:
+Further, this program allows the user to compile their favorite projects into PK3 (ZIP Format).
-    - PK3 (ZIP Format)
-        OR
-    - PK7 (7Zip Format)
-With this ability, the user can choose their preferred compression tool and the settings that come with the tool. additionally, this front-end tool supports Git-SCM functionality.
+Additionally, this front-end tool supports Git-SCM functionality.
 Such features available, when using Git, are to update the project's assets that are stored locally on the user's system, as well as retrieving a changelog history for reference.
 Moreover, these options and more - are completely customizable to the user.
 Each setting and functionality is fully changeable within the Settings Menu of the program and are